welpo/RAVPower-FileHub-SD-Backup/README.md

 ---

-## What about the tmp folder?
+## What about the log folder?

-In the latest version I included logging what is actually copied.
-You will find that information in the file rsync_log in the tmp folder.
+I included logging what is actually copied.
+You will find that information in the file rsync_log and the stdout file in the log folder.
 You can delete the file if it gets too big or send it too me if you run into problems.

 --